Kichaka Zumbua: Our full report

 - Power supply notes

-- Electricity and charging points in the tents.
+- Electricity and charging points in the suites.

 - Communications

 - There is sporadic mobile phone reception.
+There is weak wifi in communal lounge area.
 There is a satellite phone in case of emergencies.

 - Water supply